-Why the DISC Assessment Should NOT Be Used in the Hiring Process
+Why The DISC Assessment Should NOT Be Used In The Hiring Process

-The DISC assessment can be a very useful tool for looking into one’s personality type, and it definitely has its uses in the workplace.
-However, using it for hiring or pre-hire purposes is a different matter altogether.
+The DISC Assessment is an effective personality assessment tool and definitely has its uses in the workplace.
+The name itself stands for the four personality traits: Dominance, Influence, Steadiness, and Conscientiousness.
+However, while it is useful for looking into an individual’s personality type, using it for hiring or pre-hiring purposes is a different matter altogether.

 The Dangers of DISC in Hiring

-First of all, the DISC assessment does not compare an individual to the general population.
+To explain why, first of all, the DISC assessment does not compare an individual to the general population.
 So, while it may tell you that you fall strongly under the dominance category, it will not tell you how dominant your personality is in comparison to others on any kind of spectrum.
 As a result of this, you will not be able to gauge yourself accurately enough to know whether or not you’re a good fit for a position.

 More to Pre-Employment Testing Than DISC

-Fortunately, there are different personality-assessment models outside of DISC that can show dramatic benefits in hiring.
+Fortunately, there are different personality assessment models outside of DISC that can show dramatic benefits in hiring.
 Aside from going into greater depth and accuracy, pre-employment assessments allow you to view the necessary personality traits for a wide range of job titles.
 This enables you to compare an individual’s results to the desired results for a role, thus determining their suitability.

 Here at Prevue, our rigorously-validated personality assessment is based on the Five-Factor Model.
 Designed with hiring in mind, the assessment allows you to customize your benchmarks.
-This means that you can decide for yourself which traits are valuable based on successful members of your team, and to what percentage each trait is preferred on a customized benchmark, allowing you to find exactly what you need in an individual for the role you’re hiring for.
+This means that you can decide for yourself which traits are valuable based on your own opinions and successful members of your team, and to what percentage each trait is preferred on a customized benchmark, allowing you to find exactly what you need in an individual for the role you’re hiring for.